danforthcenter/plantcv/docs/Spectral_data.md

 *class* plantcv.**Spectral_data**

 `Spectral_data` is a class that is used to create instances of hyperspectral/multispectral data objects for PlantCV analysis.
-An instance of `Spectral_data` is created on import automatically as hyperspectral data is read in with [pcv.readimage](read_image.md).
+An instance of `Spectral_data` is created automatically as hyperspectral data is read in with [pcv.readimage](read_image.md).
-Functions from the PlantCV hyperspectral sub-package import the `plantcv.Spectral_data` instance to access globally configured attributes.
+Functions from the PlantCV hyperspectral sub-package utilize the `plantcv.Spectral_data` instance attributes, which has metadata about the hyperspectral data instance, to simplify function input.
+Most of this metadata is collected from the .hdr file.
 These attributes are used internally by PlantCV functions but also can be utilized by users.

 ### Attributes